 Supplier Relationship Management

 Spend management analysis creates a comprehensive understanding of where and how the NSHE spends its money.
-Designed to enhance budgeting and planning activities conducted by departments, this program provides more visibility and clearer understanding of spend, and generates better procurement decision-making.
+Designed to enhance budgeting and planning activities, this program provides more visibility and clearer understanding of spend, and leads to better procurement decision-making.
 A key goal of spend management is showing departments the value of using existing contracts as a primary means of obtaining goods and services.
-A key driver in reducing the total cost of ownership is to reduce the time and effort spent shopping outside of NSHE contracts or making one-off procurement card purchases.
+By reducing the time and effort spent shopping outside of NSHE contracts or making one-off procurement card purchases, the total cost of ownership is reduced.

 Business analytics assists in supporting data-driven Strategic Sourcing, Spend Management, and Supplier Relationship Management.
 Business analytics includes collecting, analyzing, and categorizing NSHE spend data, spending habits, and business decisions.
 This type of data analysis allows for continuous improvement for all phases of the procure-to-pay process.